14th Regiment (New York State Militia): Gettysburg to Spotsylvania

 The regiment continued to fight for the remainder of the battle of Gettysburg.
-They are the only regiment to possess 3 monuments on the field of Gettysburg - at the railroad cut, at McPherson's woods and on Culp's Hill.
-The remainder of the fight was had on Culp's Hill on the right flank of the Union army.
+They are the only regiment to possess three monuments on the field of Gettysburg: at the railroad cut, at McPherson's woods, and on Culp's Hill.
+The remainder of the fight was on Culp's Hill on the right flank of the Union army.
 They were called up to support General Greene who was losing his position to superior numbers.
-The 14th Brooklyn fought 2 days up there, and Greene later credited the 14th Brooklyn for helping save the entire Union army by saving the flank.
+The 14th Brooklyn fought two days up there, and Greene later credited the 14th Brooklyn for helping save the entire Union army by saving the flank.

 In the early hours of 2 July 1863 the 14th Brooklyn was called down to the slope of Culp's Hill.
 Lt.
 John J. Cantine, one of General Greene's aides, met the regiment and guided Col. Edward B. Fowler and the regiment to its position on the right of Greene's line.
-As Cantine led fowler by some trees, a soldier stepped from the darkness and demanded Cantine's surrender.
+As Cantine led Fowler by some trees, a soldier stepped from the darkness and demanded Cantine's surrender.
 Cantine dismounted from his horse and Fowler drew his pistol, and then there were a dozen or so shots from the woods.
 Fowler hurried back to the regiment and formed it facing the woods.
 Fowler then called for volunteers to scout the woods and report back, who may be at his front.
 Two men, musician John Cox and Sgt.
-James McQuire of company I, responded and disappeared into the woods or, as one 14th Brooklyn Member recounts "in the teeth of flank fire", to find out who was there.
-Cox returned with the word that McQuire had been wounded and that the troops in their front of them belonged to the 10th Virginia Regiment.
+James McQuire of company I, responded and disappeared into the woods or, as one 14th Brooklyn member recounts "in the teeth of flank fire", to find out who was there.
+Cox returned with the word that McQuire had been wounded and that the troops in their front belonged to the 10th Virginia Regiment.
 Colonel Fowler then ordered the regiment to fire a volley and thus charged his regiment into the woods.
-Hand-to-hand fighting began, and the 14th Pushed the Virginians out of the woods and sent them into a retreat.
+Hand-to-hand fighting began, and the 14th pushed the Virginians out of the woods and sent them into a retreat.

 Lt.
 Henry H. Lyman who wrote of the regiment in his diary: